Murree: Administration

 Location of the Union Council within the Murree region.

-The city is the headquarters of the Murree District.
-The district has two tehsils, Kotli Sattian and Murree.
-In March 2022, the Punjab Government upgraded the administrative status of Murree by posting Hassan Waqar Cheema as the first Additional Deputy Commissioner (ADC).
+The city is the headquarters of Murree Tehsil which originally was a subdivision of Rawalpindi District however in March 2022, the Punjab Government upgraded the administrative status of Murree by posting Hassan Waqar Cheema as the first Additional Deputy Commissioner (ADC).
 Its status was updated from tehsil to that of a district in October 2022 after the formal appointment of a Deputy Commissioner in November 2022.

-However, the caretaker Punjab Government reversed the status of District in February 2023.
+At that point city of Murree became the headquarters of Murree District as well as Murree Tehsil, however, the caretaker Punjab Government reversed the status of District in February 2023.
 The Lahore High Court struck down the move after which the additional charge of the Deputy Commissioner was given to the Rawalpindi Deputy Commissioner.

 In September 2023, the Punjab Government posted a Deputy Commissioner in Murree.
 Agha Zaheer Abbas Sherazi was posted as the second ever Deputy Commissioner on 26 September 2023.
 The elected government post February 2024 elections decided to stick with the upgraded status of Murree considering its pivotal importance for the tourism industry.